Phasmophobia (video game): Sales

-The game became a Steam top-seller, and by the end of October 2020, was the best selling game of that week, even beating out Fall Guys and pre-orders for Cyberpunk 2077.
+The game became a Steam top-seller, and by the end of October 2020, was the best selling game of that week, beating out Fall Guys and pre-orders for Cyberpunk 2077.
 It was the highest selling game on Steam for three weeks in a row.
 As of December 2024, Phasmophobia has exceeded one million console sales and nearly 22 million total sales since its 2020 release.

 As of February 2025, Phasmophobia has sold over two million units across PlayStation 5, PlayStation VR2, and Xbox Series platforms, 104 days after its console launch.

+As of June 2025, a film adaptation of the video game was reported to be in development, with production from the horror film company Blumhouse Productions.